DanielC14/Animacao-SVG/README.md

 # SVG Animation

-SVG Animation developed for the Graphic Animation subject of the Technologies and Information Systems course for the Web licensed at ESMAD (School of Arts and Design Media).
+SVG Animation developed for the Graphic Animation subject of the Technologies and Information Systems for the Web course, licensed at ESMAD (School of Arts and Design Media).

 ## Technologies Used